FilippoMB/python-time-series-handbook/notebooks/00/knowledge_test.md

 B
 ```

-**Question 185: How is the optimal alignment path determined in Dynamic Time Warping?**
+**How is the optimal alignment path determined in Dynamic Time Warping?**
 - A) By randomly selecting paths until a satisfactory alignment is found.
 - B) Through a greedy algorithm that chooses the shortest immediate path.
 - C) Using dynamic programming to efficiently compute the minimal distance.